SivaAdithya10/idfc-fame-5/README.md

 To make changes to the frontend, you need to have Node.js and npm installed.
 Then, you can run the following commands in the `react_frontend` directory:

 *   `npm install` to install the dependencies.
+*   **Markdown Rendering Dependencies**: For the AI chatbot's messages to display in Markdown format, you need to install additional dependencies.
+Navigate to the `react_frontend` directory and run:
+    ```bash
+    npm install react-markdown rehype-raw remark-gfm react-syntax-highlighter
+    ```
 *   `npm run dev` to start the Vite development server.

+    **Note:** After making changes to the frontend code, you will need to rebuild the frontend for the changes to take effect.
+Run `npm --prefix react_frontend run build` to rebuild the production-ready static files.

+    **Note:** The `rehype-raw` and `react-syntax-highlighter` dependencies have been installed to resolve build issues.

 **Note:** The chat interface now allows selection of specific Gemini models (`gemini-2.5-pro` (default), `gemini-2.5-flash`, `gemini-2.5-flash-lite`).